A guide to toys for the first five years: a complete list

 A treasure basket is a free and simple way to stimulate your child’s innate sense of curiosity and wonder.
 At this age your child is discovering new textures, smells, sounds and sensations as they try to understand the world around them.
 A treasure basket is simply a way of giving your baby a selection of things to play with and investigate.
 They can follow their curiosity, grasping, banging and mouthing anything of interest whilst discarding everything else.
 It’s especially fun for babies who can sit up, supported by a cushion or ring if necessary, but aren’t yet mobile.
 You can use everyday objects, such as wooden spoons, an old bracelet or a silicon ice-cube tray.
 The trick is to offer a wide selection that appeals to all the senses.
 And make sure the objects are safe.
 No choke hazards or toxic paints.
 But don’t stress if your treasure doesn’t isn’t all entirely homespun - you can mix it up with the toys you already have like balls, rattles or dolls.
 The important thing is to keep it fun.

-From 1 year
+Toys for 1 year olds

 If you only buy one thing: figures